phureewat29/parcel-delivery-ga/README.md

 - **Edges**: Represent the routes between two nodes and their associated distance.
 - **Trains**: Have capacities and are located at nodes.
 - **Parcels**: Have weights and are associated with source and destination nodes.
-- **Actions**: Represent loading or unloading of a parcel onto a train.
+- **Actions**: Represent the action state of LOAD or UNLOAD parcel from/onto a train.

 The GA creates populations of solutions (members), and through selection, crossover, and mutation operations, improves the population towards optimal or near-optimal solutions.